-• The group will prepare a paper in the format of a medical journal article describing the process, and the data collected, and develop conclusions based on the Quality Improvement Project.
-Students will upload their QI Project to the "Project Documents" tab for the course in Student Academics by 8:00 AM on the assigned due date.
+- The group will prepare a paper in the format of a medical journal article describing the process, and the data collected, and develop conclusions based on the Quality Improvement Project. - Students will upload their QI Project to the "Project Documents" tab for the course in Student Academics no later than 8:00 AM on the assigned due date.